elementalconcept/rx-persist/README.md

 # rx-persist

-`rx-persist` provides a persistence operator for RxJS subjects.
+`@elemental-concept/rx-persist` provides a persistence operator for RxJS subjects.
 It automatically saves each event emission into selected storage and restores last emission from storage on Subject creation.

 ## Use-case example